cdemomobilesolutions/apidoc/source/record_api.rst

 Exclude Sections of JSON return
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our API returns many data points, like inspection_points, chrome_equipments and so on.
+The API returns many data points, like inspection_points, chrome_equipments and so on.
 If you do not require a specific data point, you have the ability to exclude it from being sent.
 Here is an example on how to use it:

 After the API Token, use exclude_fields=<field name>